juandastic/nutri-agent-bot/README.md

 # NutriAgent Bot

-A conversational Telegram bot that helps you track your nutrition and meals through natural language conversations and image recognition.
-Send photos of your meals or describe them in text, and the bot will intelligently detect ingredients and estimate nutritional information.
+A conversational AI agent that helps you track your nutrition and meals through natural language conversations and image recognition.
+Available on **Telegram** and via **Web API**, you can send photos of your meals or describe them in text, and the agent will intelligently detect ingredients and estimate nutritional information.
 Connect your Google account to automatically record all your nutrition data in your own Google Sheets spreadsheet.

 ## 🎯 Project Goal

-NutriAgent Bot makes nutrition tracking effortless by combining the convenience of Telegram messaging with the power of AI and your own data storage.
-Instead of manually logging meals in apps, simply chat with the bot about what you ate (or send a photo), and it will intelligently extract and record the information in a spreadsheet you own and control.
+NutriAgent Bot makes nutrition tracking effortless by combining the convenience of messaging (Telegram or Web) with the power of AI and your own data storage.
+Instead of manually logging meals in apps, simply chat with the agent about what you ate (or send a photo), and it will intelligently extract and record the information in a spreadsheet you own and control.

 ## 💡 The Idea